Koromix/rygel/web/koffi.dev/pages/pointers.md

 const CloseHandle = lib.func('bool __stdcall CloseHandle(HANDLE h)');
 ```

-Koffi uses BigInt numbers to represent opaque pointers.

 ## Pointer to primitive types

-In javascript, it is not possible to pass a primitive value by reference to another function.
+In Javascript, it is not possible to pass a primitive value by reference to another function.
 This means that you cannot call a function and expect it to modify the value of one of its number or string parameter.

 However, arrays and objects (among others) are reference type values.
 Assigning an array or an object from one variable to another does not invole any copy.
 Instead, as the following example illustrates, the new variable references the same array as the first: